 While the four companies negotiated their way out of the Cleveland trial, lawyers representing the pharmaceutical industry met with attorneys-general from four states to attempt to reach a global (all-encompassing) settlement, one which would resolve thousands of lawsuits at once and end the litigation process.
 The attorneys-general of Tennessee, North Carolina, Pennsylvania and Texas announced on October 21 that they had agreed to a “framework” for a $48 billion settlement with McKesson, Cardinal Health Inc., AmerisourceBergen, Teva, and Johnson & Johnson.
 Under the framework, the corporations would pay the plaintiffs about $22 billion and donate an additional $26 billion in treatment services over the course of eighteen years.

 Josh Stein, the Attorney General of North Carolina, called on other states and counties to support the global settlement, but several states immediately condemned the proposal as insufficient, with the attorneys-general of Ohio, New Hampshire, and West Virginia all expressing concerns that smaller states would not receive fair portions of the damages.
 Nevertheless, other states greeted news of the global settlement proposal with more optimism.
-The Attorney-General of Iowa called the framework “an important step in addressing the crisis” and the Attorney-General of Colorado described it as “a very promising development.”
+The Attorney General of Iowa called the framework “an important step in addressing the crisis” and the Attorney General of Colorado described it as “a very promising development.”

 Paul Hanly, one attorney for the local governments which have filed claims against Opioid companies, agreed with the states that oppose the framework that Big Pharma should pay more money to adequately resolve the Opioid Epidemic.
-The counties and cities that he represents rejected the global settlement proposal.
+The counties and cities which he represents rejected the global settlement proposal.
 The settlement would allocate $18 billion to cities and counties, with each claimant receiving a portion of this sum.
-For example, New York City would only receive about $5 million every year, but America’s largest city has already spent $500 million on the Opioid crisis this year.
+For example, New York City would only receive about $5 million annually, but America’s largest city has already spent $500 million on the Opioid crisis this year.
 According to Hanly, Big Pharma and thousands of claimants seeking damages will have to continue negotiating for as many as six more months to reach an acceptable agreement.